 Effective power to govern

-The legal formation of interest groups is easy.
-This has led to the emergence of a large number of NGOs operating in a range of fields, from the promotion of women’s and minority rights to ecological and social issues.
-While most of these NGOs are fragmented, only weakly institutionalized and often dependent on political parties, they actively contribute to a thriving civil society.
-Over the past years, however, increasing numbers of NGOs have been denied permission to accept foreign funding under the Foreign Contribution Regulation Act (FCRA).
-Under the BJP-led government, a crackdown on foreign NGOs took place.
-For example, the government began harassing Amnesty International in 2018 and, in September 2020, froze the financial accounts of the organization, preventing Amnesty International from operating in India.
+The formation of interest groups is legally unrestricted, which has led to the emergence of many NGOs operating in a range of fields, from promoting women’s and minority rights to addressing ecological and social issues.
+While most of these NGOs are fragmented, weakly institutionalized and often dependent on political parties, they actively contribute to and are indispensable for a thriving civil society.
+In recent years, however, a growing number of NGOs have been denied permission to accept foreign funding under the Foreign Contribution Regulation Act (FCRA), a measure typically used by the government to curb the activities of critical NGOs.
+For example, the license of the Center for Policy Research (CPR), a leading think tank engaged in public policy research and advocacy, was suspended for six months in 2023 over alleged violations of the FCRA.
+This move was widely viewed as part of a broader trend of government pressure on civil society actors perceived as critical or independent.

 Association / assembly rights